 Each content area on the reporting documents will have priority standards for that content area listed.
 While there are many more standards covered in each area, these priority standards highlight major targets for your child as he or she progresses through a given class.

-Priority standards are marked with a 4 (Extending or applying standards), 3 (Mastery of the standards), 2.5 (Approaching the standard) 2 (Developing proficiency toward standards) or 1 (Experiencing difficulty).
+Priority standards are marked with a 4 (Extending or applying standards), 3 (Mastery of the standards), 2.5 (Approaching the standard) 2 (Developing proficiency toward standards) or 1 (Experiencing difficulty with the standard).
 It is important to remember that a mark of a "4" will be used in rare circumstances, and is something to aim for over the course of the semester or the year, rather than a starting place.
 At progress reporting time, more 2's will be likely, as mid-semester many learning objectives have not been fully addressed.

 Click HERE for a detailed description of priority standards and how they are marked on the reporting documents.